 I didn’t realize that living vicariously had become such a faux pas.
 When exactly did this happen anyway?

 Yesterday, a good friend of mine announced that she is moving out of the country to take advantage of an opportunity that recently surfaced.
-She doesn’t have a lot of details about it yet–only that she is going.
-This decision is completely in line with her inner truth, the way she wants to experience her life, and what she wants to accomplish in it.
+She doesn’t have a lot of details about it yet – only that she bought a one-way ticket and is going.
+The decision was completely aligned with her inner truth and the way she wants to experience life.
+And that made me smile.

-And while I can appreciate her passion, and admit that it does sound like a lot of fun, it doesn’t spark enough of a desire within me to rearrange my life to experience it personally.
-But that doesn’t mean I’m not enjoying living the experience alongside her–the same way we do when we empathize with others and step into their shoes.
-Why can’t I imagine myself going with her, but not really go with her?
+And while I can appreciate her passion (and I admit that it does sound like a lot of fun), it doesn’t spark enough of a desire within me to rearrange my life to experience it personally.
+But that reality doesn’t mean I’m not thrilled for her.
+On the contrary, I get to enjoy living the experience through her as she shares the adventures of her travels.
+It’s the same when we empathize with others and step into their shoes for a moment.

 Using my imagination to live vicariously was my act of self-care for the day.
 It didn’t cost me a thing.
 I didn’t have to worry about the stress and details of planning a trip.
-In fact, I didn’t have to pack a single thing in order to imagine what it might be like to leave everything behind, hop a plane, and begin living in another country.
+And I didn’t have to pack a single thing to imagine what it might be like to leave everything behind, hop a plane, and begin living in another country.

 It was fantastic!